weixr18/W-Chatroom/README.md

     make

-You can also use multi-thread compiling:
+You can also compile with multi-thread:

     make -j4